pgeu/pgeu-system/docs/confreg/emails.md

 Emails sent using this functionality is *not* subject to opt-out settings, so be careful to only use for active or recent events!

+## External email <a name="external"></a>

+External emails are emails sent from the conference address(es) to recipients who are (not yet?) registered for the conference.
+This allows sending to arbitrary email addresses, from a selectino of all the pre-configured addresses on the conference.
+The sender name will always be set to the name of the conference.

+Since these emails are sent to non-existing attendees, they are not stored in the system.

 ## Cross conference email <a name="crossconference"></a>

 Cross conference emails are different from attendee emails in that